Soviet artist Viktor Harlov

 Viktor Harlov painted on one of the canvases corner of his workshop – an old log house.
 The artist himself explained it like this – Workshop is a village and collective farm land, river, forest and fields – vast expanses of his native land.

 20 year-old artist, after the end of the art department of the Kirov School of Art, he painted his first painting “Girl and nature”.
-The painting was exhibited in the zonal exhibition “Soviet North”.
+The painting participated in the zonal exhibition “Soviet North”.
 It depicts a scene common to rural locations: barefoot girl with pigtails sitting on poles, on the background of unpretentious, stingy on contrasts and bright colors of rural landscape.
 So at the very beginning of the career of the young artist was the subject to which he is true to this day: the man and the nature.

 – I consider myself as a landscape painter, says Victor Harlov. – Although graduated from the Surikov Institute workshop on monumental painting.